Beam tetrode: History

 The new tube was introduced at the Physical and Optical Societies' Exhibition in January 1935 as the Marconi N40.
 Around one thousand of the N40 output tetrodes were produced, but MOV (Marconi-Osram Valve) company, under the joint ownership of EMI and GEC, considered the design too difficult to manufacture due to the need for good alignment of the grid wires.
 As MOV had a design-share agreement with RCA of America, the design was passed to that company.
 RCA had the resources to produce a workable design, which resulted in the 6L6.
 Not long after, the beam tetrode appeared in a variety of offerings, including the 6V6 in December 1936, the MOV KT66 in 1937 and the KT88 in 1956, designed specifically for audio and highly prized by collectors today.

-After the Phillips patent on the suppressor grid had expired, many beam tetrodes were referred to as "beam power pentodes".
+After the Philips patent on the suppressor grid had expired, many beam tetrodes were referred to as "beam power pentodes".
 In addition, there were some examples of beam tetrodes designed to work in place of pentodes.
-The ubiquitous EL34, although manufactured by Mullard/Phillips and other European manufacturers as a true pentode, was also produced by other manufacturers (namely GE, Sylvania, and MOV) as a beam tetrode instead.
+The ubiquitous EL34, although manufactured by Mullard/Philips and other European manufacturers as a true pentode, was also produced by other manufacturers (namely GE, Sylvania, and MOV) as a beam tetrode instead.
 The 6CA7 as manufactured by Sylvania and GE is a beam tetrode drop-in replacement for an EL34, and the KT77 is a similar design to the 6CA7 made by MOV.

 A beam tetrode family widely used in the US comprised the 25L6, 35L6, and 50L6, and their miniature versions the 50B5 and 50C5.
 This family is not to be confused with the 6L6 despite similar designations.
 They were used in millions of All American Five AM radio receivers.
 Most of these used a transformerless power supply circuit.
 In American radio receivers with transformer power supplies, built from about 1940–1950, the 6V6, 6V6G, 6V6GT and miniature 6AQ5 beam tetrodes were very commonly used.

 In military equipment, the 807 and 1625, with rated anode dissipations of 25 watts and operating from a supply of up to 750 volts, were in widespread use as the final amplifier in radio-frequency transmitters of up to 50 watts output power and in push-pull applications for audio.
 These tubes were very similar to a 6L6 but had a somewhat higher anode dissipation rating and the anode was connected to the top cap instead of a pin at the base.
 Large numbers entered the market after World War II and were used widely by radio amateurs in the USA and Europe through the 1950s and 1960s.

 In the 1950s, the ultra-linear audio amplifier circuit was developed for beam tetrodes.
 This amplifier circuit links the screen grids to taps on the output transformer, and provides reduced intermodulation distortion.